DylanLawless/DylanLawless.github.io/_posts/blogpost/2021-07-07-Multiple_transcript_variant.md

 ## Introduction
 A colleague asked me about why there are multiple mRNA transcripts with different variant positions from a single variant in human genomic DNA.
-Here is a short summary to answer that question (forgiving over-simiplifications).
+Here is a short summary to answer that question (forgiving over-simplifications).
-First, a quick recap of how DNA is used to protuce proteins.
+First, a quick recap of how DNA is used to produce proteins.
 Then an example of a gene where the mRNA could be spliced more than one way by the splisosome complex.

 ## DNA to protein